 You can even go a step further and offer some veggie alternatives to cookout classics.
 Meatless patties made of beans, spices, and rice cost half of what a similar-sized beef patty would.
 These are healthier, cheaper, and more filling and you don’t have to worry about undercooking it.

 3. Mix your own drinks

 One of the biggest cookout expenses can be the drinks, especially if you buy individual bottles and cans.

-Not only will you save on costs, you’ll also save the planet.
+Not only will you save on costs, but you’ll also save the planet.
 Using washable plastic cups instead of disposable Styrofoam will reduce your waste and make cleanup easier!
-Be the host with the most fun, not the most expenses!
+Be the host with the most fun, not the most expense!

 Loan Dept.: 330.493.7602

 Canton, OH 44709